cvs393/portfolio/README.md

 ## Purpose

-To generate a portfolio website for my game design and development abilities for jobs.
+a portfolio website for my game design and development abilities.

 ## Build Setup